Yamaha FZ-S FI

 18 February 2016: The Japanese automaker, Yamaha has launched its naked beast MT-09 at the recently concluded 2016 Auto Expo and it will cost Rs.
 10.2 lac.
 Along with this, the company has also introduced its MotoGP bike Movistar and all-new Cygnus Ray-ZR with disc brake.
 Few months back, the company also rolled out a new color scheme for its Fuel Injected version of FZ-S. Now, the FZ-S comes in four new colors namely Wolf Gray, Shark White, Viper Black and Alligator Green and it als Read more...

 Yamaha Motor India has silently removed the FZ-S version 1.0 from the official website and it seems that the company is now planning to discontinue the old models of the FZ series.
-However, the first model of the range- FZ version 1.0 is still in the product list on the website. ...Read Full News
+However, the first model of the range- FZ version 1.0 is still in ...Read Full News

 mileage as per ARAI Data